microsoft/rnx-kit/README.md

 [Getting started guide](https://microsoft.github.io/rnx-kit/docs/guides/getting-started)
 for an easy introduction to our dependency management tool.

-If you want to use only a specific tool, you can refer to its README for details; they are all easily readable in the
+If you want to use only a specific tool, you can refer to its `README`` for details; they are all easily readable in the
 [Tools section](https://microsoft.github.io/rnx-kit/docs/tools/overview) of the documentation.

 ## Contributing

-rnx-kit is built for the community, by the community.
+`rnx-kit` is built for the community, by the community - and maintained by Microsoft engineers.
 Your contributions are welcome!

 Take a look at [CONTRIBUTING](https://github.com/microsoft/rnx-kit/tree/main/CONTRIBUTING.md)